NikSteel/dranimate/README.md

 # dranimate

-current required addons (will most likely change in the future):
+current required addons (will most likely change in the future):<br />
 <a href="https://github.com/ofZach/ofxPuppet">ofxPuppet</a><br />
 <a href="https://github.com/Bryce-Summers/ofxButterfly">ofxButterfly</a><br />
 <a href="https://github.com/satoruhiga/ofxObjLoader">ofxObjLoader</a><br />